Updated October 3, 2023

 The ability to relate to someone else’s experiences, challenges and achievements is a vital part of building strong social connections.
 Whether you’re frustrated by a friend or family member who can’t seem to consider perspectives outside of their own, or you’re asking difficult questions such as, “Why don’t I feel empathy,” it’s important to recognize the value in cultivating curiosity about and connection with the experiences of others.

 What Is Empathy?

-Empathy is typically described as the ability to sense other people’s emotions and imagine what another person might be feeling or thinking.
-It helps us understand or sense another person’s perspective, needs or intentions, even if you don’t share the same circumstances.
-There are three types of empathy you might experience:
+In general, empathy is defined as the ability to sense other people’s emotions and imagine what another person might be feeling or thinking.
+It helps us understand or sense another person’s perspective, needs or intentions, even if we don’t share the same circumstances.
+Empathy can fall into three categories, including cognitive, emotional and compassionate.

-- Compassionate Empathy: A combination of cognitive and emotional empathy, meaning you recognize, understand and feel another person’s emotions, which often leads to action.
+Compassionate empathy combines cognitive and emotional empathy.
+In addition to recognizing and identifying with someone else’s emotions and internalizing them, you turn that empathy into action.
 For example, you may stop your car to offer help if you see someone stranded with a flat tire.